MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

    [Change detection](#incremental-indexing-and-custom-queries) is supported by default through a `_ts` field (timestamp).
 If you upload content using the approach described in [Try with sample data](#try-with-sample-data), the collection is created with a `_ts` field.

-   [Deletion detection](#indexing-deleted-documents) requires that you have a pre-existing top-level field in the index that can be used as a soft-delete flag.
+   [Deletion detection](#indexing-deleted-documents) requires that you have a pre-existing top-level field in the collection that can be used as a soft-delete flag.
 It should be a Boolean field (you could name it IsDeleted).
+Specify `true` as the soft-delete value.
 In the search index, add a corresponding search field called *IsDeleted* set to retrievable and filterable.
-Specify `true` as the soft-delete value.

 1. Continue with the remaining steps to complete the wizard: